 Mr. Bob Baumgartner has served as Executive Chairman, Director of the Center for Diagnostic Imaging, Inc., an operator of diagnostic imaging centers, since 2001.
 Until August 2015, Mr. Baumgartner also served as Chief Executive Officer of that company.
 Prior to 2001, he held numerous executive positions, including as Chief Executive Officer and Director of American Coating International, President and Chief Executive Officer of First Solar and President of the Apogee Glass Group.
 He began his professional career at KPMG LLC, an international accounting firm.
 He received a bachelor's degree in business administration from the University of Notre Dame.
-Mr. Baumgartner currently serves on the boards of Carestream Health, Inc. and Invenshure LLC.
 Among other attributes, skills and qualifications, the Board believes Mr. Baumgartner is qualified to serve as a Director of the Company because his extensive finance, accounting and general business background provides valuable strategic management and financial oversight skills.